Human Biology and Physiology 3B BIOL4229

 Short Description

 In this course, you will explore the scientific principles that underlie investigations into the function of the human body from a molecular and cellular level to a whole body level.
-Human Biology 3B is intended to build on the Level-2 Life Sciences courses, developing a balanced understanding of the biology of the function of the human body.
+Human Biology and Physiology 3B is intended to build on the Level-2 Life Sciences courses, developing a balanced understanding of the biology of the function of the human body.
 As well as a programme of laboratory practicals, there will be discussion of the relevance of human biology to society, including current research, clinical applications and inter-disciplinary links.

 Timetable

 This course will consist of five teaching blocks.
 Three blocks each consist of approximately 10 one-hour lectures and supporting labs and workshops, lasting 2-3 hours in most cases.
-One block (molecular methods) is primarily laboratory based and one block (mini=project) has a partly unstructured timetable to enable self-directed groupwork for the mini-project.
+One block (molecular methods) is primarily laboratory based and one block (mini-project) has a partly unstructured timetable to enable self-directed groupwork for the mini-project.
 Five one-hour tutorials, and some sessions on scientific skills and graduate attributes will also run throughout the semester.
 The timetable will vary week to week to accommodate staff and resource availability and to meet the educational needs of the block.

 Requirements of Entry